 Transferring data to a new profile - Thunderbird

 Sometimes when you have problems with Thunderbird and can't figure out what's wrong, it's easier to create a new profile and transfer any data you want to save, rather than keep trying to fix your existing profile.
-This article is also useful if you want to merge multiple profiles.
-If you're using Firefox or SeaMonkey, see Transferring data to a new profile - Firefox or Transferring data to a new profile - SeaMonkey.
+In that case, read the rest of this article.

 Since you may be copying files over existing files with the same name, its a good idea to first back up your profiles as a precaution.
 MozBackup is a popular way to do that if you use Windows.
 Please note that MozBackUp is no longer being updated or supported.
 So use at your own risk, but there is an updated version in the NEWS section.